briangu/memblast/examples/slices/README.md

 These programs demonstrate mapping portions of a large shared array to clients.
 A server maintains a `(tickers x window)` buffer of random data.
 Each client selects slices of that buffer in different ways.
+The scripts use the `on_update_async` callback rather than polling for updates.

 ## Files